sctlcd/the-green-corner/README.md

 - You should now be able to launch your app using the following command in your terminal:
     - `python app.py`
 - The app should now be running on *localhost* on an address similar to `http://127.0.0.1:5000`.
-Simply copy/paste this into the browser of your choice!
+Simply copy/paste this into the browser of your choice.

 Back to [top](#TableOfContents)